-For assistance with the requirements of this solicitation, contact Devon B. Adams, Deputy Director, Policy Division, at 202-307-0765, or AskBJS@usdoj.gov, include "NCHIPSF23" in the subject line.
+For assistance with any other requirements of this solicitation, contact Devon Adams, Deputy Director, Policy Division, by telephone at 202-307-0765, or by email at AskBJS@usdoj.gov include "FY2023NCHIP" in the subject line.

 Submission Information

 Registration: Before submitting an application, all applicants must register with the System for Award Management (SAM).
 You must renew and validate your registration every 12 months.
 If you do not renew your SAM registration, it will expire.
 An expired registration can delay or prevent application submission in Grants.gov and JustGrants.
 Registration and renewal can take up to 10 business days to complete.